GoPRONTO: a Feedback-based Framework for Nonlinear Optimal Control: Problem Setup and Preliminaries

 where the optimization variable is only the input sequence $\bu\in \R^{\dimmu}$.
 Problem~\eqref{eq:unconstrained_problem} is an unconstrained optimization problem in $\bu$ with a $\CC^2$ cost function.
 Notice that the cost function $J(\bu)$ inherits from~\eqref{eq:ocp_original} its smoothness properties, but also its nonconvexity.
-Hence, problem~\eqref{eq:unconstrained_problem} can be addressed via a gradient descent method in which a tentative solution $\bu^k \in \R^{\dimmu}$ is iteratively updated as
+Hence, problem~\eqref{eq:unconstrained_problem} can be addressed via a gradient descent method in which each component $u_t^k$, $t \in \horizon{0}{T-1}$ of $\bu^k \in \R^{\dimmu}$ is iteratively updated as

-where $k > 0$ denotes the iteration counter, while the parameter $\stepsizek >0$ is the so-called step-size.
+where $k > 0$ denotes the iteration counter, $\deltau_t^k := \nabla_{u_t} J (\bu^k)$, while the parameter $\stepsizek >0$ is the so-called step-size.